ULA Frequently Asked Questions

 Will ULA impact my student’s academics?

-While ULA is not an academic-focused program, the ULA curriculum is aligned with Common Core Standards (add a link) and is designed to enrich school-day learning.
+While ULA is not an academic-focused program, the ULA curriculum is aligned with Common Core Standards and is designed to enrich school-day learning.
 Students have many opportunities to engage in activities that support their academic success such as debate, spoken word, Kaplan Learning Test Prep, team-based activities, project-based activities, media literacy, etc.

 How will my student be involved within the community?